EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 > Take a look at `VehicleQuotes/Controllers/UsersController.cs` to see how the user accounts are created.
 If you'd like to know more about integrating ASP.NET Core Identity into an existing web app, I wrote [an article](https://www.endpointdev.com/blog/2022/06/implementing-authentication-in-asp.net-core-web-apis/) about it.

 Before we do the dependency injection setup, let's add a new class to our console app project that will encapsulate the logic of leveraging the `UserManager` for user account creation.
-In other words, this is the core of the backend tasks that we want the console app to perform.
+In other words, this is the core of the backend task that we want the console app to perform.
 The new class will be defined in `VehicleQuotes.CreateUser/UserCreator.cs` and these will be its contents:

 ```csharp
 using Microsoft.AspNetCore.Identity;